HL7/cql/input/pages/09-b-cqlreference.md

 define "EndOfClosedInterval": end of Interval[1, 5] // 5
 define "EndOfOpenHighInterval": end of Interval[1, 5) // 4
 define "EndOfClosedNullHighInterval": end of Interval[1, null] // 2147483647
-define "EndOfOpendNullHighInterval": end of Interval[1, null) // uncertainty[1, 2147483647]
+define "EndOfOpenNullHighInterval": end of Interval[1, null) // uncertainty[1, 2147483647]
+define "EndOfOpenNullHighOpenLowInterval": end of Interval(1, null) // uncertainty[2, 2147483647]
 define "EndOfBoundlessDateInterval": end of Interval[null, null] as Interval<Date> // @9999-12-31
 define "EndOfAnyPointTypeInterval": end of Interval[null, null] as Interval<Any> // null define "EndOfNullInterval": end of (null as Interval<Integer>) // null